Bassin de l'Arsenal

 The Bassin de l'Arsenal (/fr/; also known as the Port de l'Arsenal /fr/) is a boat basin in Paris.
 It links the Canal Saint-Martin, which begins at the Place de la Bastille, to the Seine, at the Quai de la Rapée.
 A component of the Réseau des Canaux Parisiens (Parisian Canal Network), it forms part of the boundary between the 4th and the 12th arrondissements.
 It is bordered by the Boulevard Bourdon on the 4th (westerly) side and the Boulevard de la Bastille on the 12th (easterly) side.

 From the 16th century until the 19th, an arsenal existed at this location.
-The arsenal accounts for the name of the basin and the name of the neighborhood, Arsenal, bordering the westerly (4th arrondissement) side of the basin.
+The neighborhood, Arsenal, which borders the western (4th arrondissement) side of the bassin, was named after this military facility.

+Description

+The water level of the Bassin de l'Arenal is 3 meters above the level of the Seine.
+It is connected to the river by a lock to allow navigation.
+This lock is the ninth on the Saint-Martin Canal.
+A footbridge crossing the bassin was built in 1895: long known as the Mornay Footbridge, it was renamed the Jim Morrison Footbridge in February 2025.
+Spanning the two banks of the Arsenal Basin, it connects Boulevard Bourdon in the 4th arrondissement to Boulevard de la Bastille in the 12th arrondissement.

+During the construction of the metro station for line 1 at Place de la Bastille and line 5 south of the Arsenal Basin, two metal bridges were built at either end of the basin between 1879 and 1928.
+The widening of the Morland Bridge over the Arsenal lock was carried out at the same time.

+The Paris-Arsenal marina, opened in 1983, offers 177 berths.
+During the marina's development, the Port-de-l'Arsenal garden was created on the eastern bank of the basin, on the Boulevard de la Bastille side; it was incorporated in 2017 into the newly created Rives-de-Seine park.